 YES!
 To be sure YOUR interests are being looked out for, you should have a realtor representing you that is separate from the realtor representing the seller.

-5. Who pays the realtor fees when buying a home?
+8. Who pays the realtor fees when buying a home?

 Questions to Ask While House Hunting

-6. What is a short sale?
+9. What is a short sale?

 The easiest way to understand a short sale is the sale of a home in which the proceeds of the sale are less than the balance of debts on the home and the owner cannot afford to pay the debts.
-Before deciding to purchase a short sale, a few things to consider would be that a foreclosure is still possible, and that many short sale properties are not well maintained and are in disarray.
+A few things to consider before purchasing a short sale:

-7. What is a foreclosure?
+10. What is a foreclosure?

-8. How are the neighborhoods, schools, average utility bills?
+11. How are the neighborhoods, schools, average utility bills?

 Unfortunately, by law, a realtor cannot steer clients into certain neighborhoods, school districts, homes, etc. But, they can help you find websites and social pages that will help answer some of these questions.